Sorting Buttons Mark as Favorite (0 Favorites)

-- Separate your buttons by shape using the sections of the egg carton or put them into separate piles your table.
+- Separate your buttons by size (small, medium, large) using the sections of the egg carton or put them into separate piles your table.
 Count and record the number of each shape in your data table below.

 - Separate your buttons by the number of holes using the sections of the egg carton or put them into separate piles your table.
 Count and record the number of each button with each number of holes in your data table below.

 - If you have extra time put the buttons back in the cup and then decide how else you could separate the buttons.
 What are the categories?
 Create a new data table for this physical property and record the number of buttons.